LEMON POP TARTS

 Notes

-Are you excited about this lemon pop tarts recipe?
-Will you make them for breakfast, brunch or dessert?
-Share your thoughts on toaster pastries below!
+Are you excited to make these lemon pop tarts?
+Will you enjoy them for breakfast, snack time or dessert?
+Share your thoughts on homemade toaster pastries in the comments below.